 Globally, there are eight species of pangolin distributed across the continents of Asia and Africa.
-The four found in Asia are the Indian Pangolin, Philippine pangolin, Sunda pangolin and Chinese pangolin while the African pangolin species are black-bellied pangolin, white-bellied pangolin, giant ground pangolin and Temminck’s ground pangolin.
+The four in Asia are the Indian pangolin, Philippine pangolin, Sunda pangolin and Chinese pangolin, and the four in Africa are the black-bellied pangolin, white-bellied pangolin, giant ground pangolin and Temminck’s ground pangolin.

-Population crashes attributed to the current poaching epidemic within Asian pangolin populations has led to significant growth in export of scales from Africa.
-In light of this and the continued threat posed by the illegal trade, all eight pangolin species were uplisted to Appendix I at the most recent Conference of the Parties to CITES, in South Africa in September 2016.
+Over the past decade there has been a dramatic increase in the quantity of pangolins trafficked from Africa and Asia.
+Acknowledging the rapid escalation in the scale of the trans-national trade, all eight pangolin species were uplisted to Appendix I at the Conference of the Parties to CITES in South Africa in September 2016.

 Poaching for trade to supply consumers locally and internationally with scales and meat is the primary threat to the survival of all pangolin species.
 Scales are used in traditional medicines and for jewellery, particularly in East and South East Asia, and the meat is consumed across Africa and Asia as a subsistence and delicacy status food.

 Publicly available seizure data suggests that the scale of illegal pangolin trade has increased significantly since 2008.

 The map is based on a subset seizure incidents from 2000 to 2018, compiled from publicly available records and represents only a fraction of actual trade during that period (because it reflects reporting and law enforcement effort).
 Where scales have been seized, and where possible, the number of pangolins required to provide that volume has been roughly estimated using a mean weight of 5kg per adult.
 Where no specific location was given, a data point has been placed roughly in the centre of the country in which the seizure occurred.
 Locations with multiple seizures are coloured darker than those with fewer seizures.